AdobeDocs/analytics.fr-FR/help/components/c-classifications2/crb/classification-quickstart-rules.md

 ## À propos de la priorité des règles

-Si une clé correspond à plusieurs règles et qu’elle définit la même colonne de classification que celle affichée dans la colonne [!UICONTROL Définir la classification], c’est la dernière règle qui est utilisée.
+If a key is matched to multiple rules, and it sets the same classification column shown in the [!UICONTROL Set Classification] column, the last rule is used.
 Dès lors, il se peut que vous souhaitiez classer la règle la plus importante en dernier dans votre jeu de règles.

 <!--